BaloeDB/animated-fiesta/react-weather/README.md

 - Search for a city to get current weather data
 - Displays city name, temperature, weather description, wind data, humidity, and last updated time
+- Shows forecast for the next three days
+- Displays weather alerts
+- Allows users to add cities to favorites and quickly view the weather in those areas
 - Uses environment variables to securely store API key
+- - Use Geolocation API to get the user's current location and display their local weather by default

 ## Future Enhancements

-- Display forecast data for the next few days
-- Use Geolocation API to get the user's current location and display their local weather by default
-- Display weather alerts or severe weather information
-- Allow users to save their favorite locations
+- Add more detailed weather information, such as the UV index, visibility, sunrise and sunset times, etc.
 - Implement a dark mode
 - Add accessibility features
-- Add localization
+- Add localization of units (fahrenheit vs celsius)

 ## Setup